 A Pap test may be performed to screen for cervical cancer.
 During a Pap test, your doctor or nurse scrapes a sample of cells from the outside of the cervix.
 The cells are then examined under a microscope in a lab.
 An HPV test uses the same cell sample and may be performed at the same time as a Pap test.

 Some common tests for diagnosing cervical cancer include:

-- The ThinPrep imaging system at Long Island Jewish Medical Center to diagnose cervical cancer — Northwell Health utilizes the ThinPrep Imaging System for cervical cancer screening.
+- The ThinPrep imaging system—Northwell Health utilizes the ThinPrep Imaging System for cervical cancer screening.
 The system combines revolutionary imaging technology with human interpretive expertise to improve cervical cancer screening efficiency and performance.

 Types of biopsies to diagnose cervical cancer include:

 - Punch biopsy—A punch biopsy uses a small tool that pinches off small samples of tissue in specific areas.

 - Loop electrosurgical excision procedure (LEEP) biopsy—A LEEP biopsy uses an electric (but low-voltage) wire loop to obtain a piece of tissue that will be examined in a lab.

 - Cold knife cone biopsy—A cold knife cone biopsy is similar to a LEEP cone biopsy, but the tool used is a surgical scalpel.